What's Good About Echolalia?

 ability to describe ways of approaching older students who have not made progress in language development and may be gestalt language processors.

 This 2-part webinar series is presented as a package learning opportunity.

-Your registration gives you access to both LIVE webinars, and a recording.
+Your registration gives you access to both webinar recordings.

 Webinar 2 builds on learning from Webinar 1 applicable to all age groups, more details on scoring, and will include discussion re later primary age and older students.

 We recommend watching both workshops to receive the full learning experience.